What It Tastes Like

 A caramel macchiato (MAH-kee-AH-toh) is smooth, sweet, and milk-forward.
 It starts with vanilla-flavored milk, finished with espresso and a caramel drizzle (a thick sauce poured over the top).

 The first sip often tastes sweet and caramel-forward, while later sips reveal more coffee flavor as the layers blend together.
-The result is sweet but still easy to drink—especially for people easing into coffee.

-In an iced caramel macchiato, the cold milk and ice keep the layers visible much longer, making it one of the easiest layered drinks to recognize on a café menu.
+In an iced caramel macchiato, the cold milk and ice keep the layers visible longer, making it one of the easiest layered drinks to recognize on a café menu.

 💡 Behind the Cup